-We typically only place accounts in non-accrual status when legally required.
-Payments received on non-accrual loans will be applied to principal and reduce the amount of the loan.
-At January 31, 2018 and 2017, customer receivables carried in non-accrual status were \$16.9 million and \$22.9 million, respectively.
-At January 31, 2018 and 2017, customer receivables that were past due 90 days or more and still accruing interest totaled \$109.7 million and \$124.0 million, respectively.
-At January 31, 2018 and January 31, 2017, customer receivables in a bankruptcy status that are less than 60 days past due of \$14.5 million and \$19.5 million, respectively, are included within the customer receivables carried in non-accrual status balance.
+We place accounts in non-accrual status when legally required.
+Payments received on non-accrual loans will be applied to principal and reduce the balance of the loan.
+At January 31, 2019 and 2018, the carrying value of customer accounts receivable in non-accrual status was \$13.9 million and \$16.8 million, respectively.
+At January 31, 2019 and 2018, the carrying value of customer accounts receivable that were past due 90 days or more and still accruing interest totaled \$106.5 million and \$103.6 million, respectively.
+At January 31, 2019 and January 31, 2018, the carrying value of customer accounts receivable in a bankruptcy status that were less than 60 days past due of \$12.0 million and \$14.4 million, respectively, were included within the customer receivables balance carried in non-accrual status.